 - Make sure your samples are frozen.

 - Choose from the drum with shelves or tree with vessels.

 - Load frozen samples onto shelves or into glass vessels.

 - If using shelves, put large acrylic cover (drum) over samples.

 - When the condenser is below -40 °C, turn on vacuum.

 - Write name, date, contents, expected completion date on sign-in sheet.

 The condenser should be dry and free of water (liquid or solid) before starting a new session.
 If the condenser has liquid water in it, see clean up section below.
 With a dry condenser basin and the drain hose removed, make sure the unit has power (power switch on back) and turn on the condenser by pressing the 'condenser' button.

 While you are waiting for the temperature to drop below -40 °C, decide if you are using the drum or the tree.
-Look in the cabinet show in the photo to find supplies.
+Look in the cabinet shown in the photo to find supplies.
 If you are going to use the drum, make sure the metal shelves are spaced appropriately for your samples.
 If you are using the tree, place the bottom acrylic plate specific for the tree on top of the condenser basin then place the tree with white o-ring on top of the plate.

 If your samples are particularly wet, freeze them before putting them in the freeze dryer and keep them frozen while waiting for condenser to reach -40 °C. You may need to use dry ice or liquid nitrogen to get your samples to freeze if they are rich in solutes.